davidlibland/BayesOptimDemo/README.md

 ![regularized_fit](readme_imgs/reg.png)

-The full tutorial can be found in the jupyter notebook `RegressionWithBayesOpt.ipynb`.
+The full tutorial (with lots of comments and details) can be found in the jupyter notebook `RegressionWithBayesOpt.ipynb`.